News & Story Ideas

 Is There a Medical Blindspot?
 Who Is Modern Health Care Missing?

 It is estimated that 30%-40% of primary care patients in the U.S. suffer from pain or symptoms with no medical explanation or effective treatment.
 What is the root cause of all these missed diagnoses?
 Is it entirely about education and understanding, or is there something structural at work?
-Take a deeper look at neuroplastic symptoms and discover why modern health care isn’t serving those patients.
+Take a deeper look at psychophysiologic disorders and discover why modern healthcare isn’t serving those patients.

-The Neuroplastic Symptoms Alliance Brings Hope to What Seems Hopeless
+The PPD Relief Alliance Brings Hope to What Seems Hopeless

-The Neuroplastic Symptoms Alliance represents several specialized communities committed to advancing understanding of psychophysiological disorders and promoting the overall well-being of patients.
-The alliance includes groups dedicated to medical doctors and mental health professionals, as well as one for patients and the public.
+The PPD Relief Alliance represents several specialized communities committed to advancing understanding of psychophysiological disorders and promoting the overall well-being of PPD patients.
+There are individual groups dedicated to medical doctors and mental health professionals, as well as one for PPD patients and the public.

-Dr. Clarke has successfully treated over 7,000 people who were under so much stress they became physically ill or developed chronic pain.
+Dr. Clarke has interviewed over 7000 people who were under so much stress they became physically ill or developed chronic pain.
 A majority had suffered Adverse Childhood Experiences (ACEs).
-He discusses the remarkable effectiveness of Pain Relief Psychology for alleviating neuroplastic symptoms.
+He discusses the remarkable effectiveness of Pain Relief Psychology for alleviating Deep Stress, which consists of Personality Traits, Triggers and Unrecognized Emotions from ACES.